david568303/shas-dream-oc-mt6768-a11/README.md

     If with MTKclient change boot.bin to boot.img.

     Put the boot.img in kitchen and run patch.sh

+    After that just flash the new boot signed image to your device

 All files mentioned here are provided in the important files folder.

 Aditional credits: